simonambridge/Oracle_to_Cassandra/README.md

  |-- commission_pct: decimal(2,2) (nullable = true)
 </pre>
 <h3>Write the dataframe to Cassandra</h3>
+Now we can save the data to a Cassandra table using the Spark-Cassandra connector:
 <pre lang="scala">
 scala> emps_lc_subset.write.format("org.apache.spark.sql.cassandra").options(Map( "table" -> "employees", "keyspace" -> "hr")).save()
 </pre>

-And in cqlsh the records are there:
+And if we hop over to cqlsh we can see the records are there:
 <pre>
 cqlsh:hr> select * from employees;